 The TTPG is happy to be involved with the dissemination of information about the world's turtles and tortoises and their proper care through talks at herpetological societies, Turtle Night at the National Reptile Breeders Expo, the TTPG Conference on Captive Care and Breeding of Turtles and Tortoises in Phoenix, Arizona each year in November, and through books, articles, care sheets, and this website.

-We were the proud hosts of Turtle Night at the National Reptile Breeders Expo for twelve years and now host the TTPG Conference each year in the fall.
+Russ proudly hosted Turtle Night at the National Reptile Breeders Expo in Florida for twelve years before TTPG created the TTPG Conference in Phoenix.
 We hope you will join us for this year’s conference where attendees hear a wide range of chelonian topics devoted to captive care, nutrition, medical care, captive breeding, incubation, raising healthy offspring, and much more.

 Russ Gurley was a founding member of the American Federation of Herpetoculturists in the 1980s and served as a creative force behind The Vivarium magazine for several years.
 He has produced many books and articles relating to the captive care of reptiles, including geckos, snakes, and more recently aquatic turtles and tortoises.
 These articles have appeared in magazines and journals such as HERP NATION, Reptilia, MANOURIA, The Batagur, and on various websites.